 How do they work?

-The one in 24/7 will have two stalls with tall walls and doors that lock.
+The one on the 3rd floor is a single stall bathroom.
+The one in 24/7 has two stalls with tall walls and doors that lock.

 Who can use them?